A Tennessee school district has voted to ban the Holocaust graphic novel 'Maus'

 "It has the breath of autocracy and fascism about it," Spiegelman said on CNN.
 "I think of it as a harbinger of things to come."

-The board said students should learn about the Holocaust, but Maus was the wrong book
+The board said students should learn about the Holocaust, but Maus is the wrong book

-At issue are "eight curse words" and an image of a nude woman, according to McMinn County Schools director Lee Parkinson.
-The board discussed censoring the language and imagery it deemed inappropriate, but ultimately decided to discard the novel outright.
+At issue are "eight curse words" and an image of a nude woman, according to McMinn County Schools director Lee Parkison.
+The board discussed censoring the language and imagery it deemed inappropriate but ultimately decided to discard the novel outright.

 "Our children need to know about the Holocaust, they need to understand that there are several pieces of history ... that shows depression or suppression of certain ethnicities.
 It's not acceptable today," Pierce said, according to the meeting minutes. "[But] the wording in this book is in direct conflict of some of our policies."